-Bergen Township, which included the former village of Bergen, was founded in October 1693, during the period of English colonization in America.
-Bergen Township was later part of the incorporation of the City of Jersey City in 1873 and the name was discontinued.
+Bergen Township, which included the former village of Bergen, was founded in October 1693, during English colonization.
+Later part of the incorporation of the City of Jersey City in 1873, the name Bergen Township was discontinued.

 Federal Writers' Project of the Works Progress Administration.
 New Jersey Guide to Its Present and Past.
 New York: The Viking Press, 1939.